 We have elected to be taxed as a RIC under Subchapter M of the Code.
 In order to maintain favorable RIC tax treatment, we must distribute annually to our stockholders at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of the assets legally available for distribution.
-Under the Regulated Investment Company Modernization Act of 2010, capital losses incurred by the Company after December 31, 2010 will not be subject to expiration.
-In addition, such losses must be utilized prior to the losses incurred in the years preceding enactment.
 In order to avoid certain excise taxes imposed on RICs, we must distribute during each calendar year an amount at least equal to the sum of:

-- 98% of our ordinary income for the calendar year; - 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and - any ordinary income and net capital gains for preceding years that were not distributed during such years.
+- 98% of our ordinary income for the calendar year; - 98.2% of our capital gains in excess of capital losses for the one-year period ending on October 31st; and

+· any ordinary income and net capital gains for preceding years that were not distributed during such years.

 We may, at our discretion, carry forward taxable income in excess of calendar year distributions and pay a 4% excise tax on this income.
 If we choose to do so, all other things being equal, this would increase expenses and reduce the amounts available to be distributed to our stockholders.
 We accrue excise tax on estimated taxable income as required.
 In addition, although we currently intend to distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions, we may in the future decide to retain such capital gains for investment.
-There was no provision for federal excise taxes recorded for the years ended December 31, 2012 and 2011.
-For the year ended December 31, 2010, we recorded a provision for federal excise taxes of \$298,322.
-There was no undistributed taxable income carried forward from 2012.
+There was no provision for federal excise taxes recorded for the year ended December 31, 2011.
+For the years ended December 31, 2010 and 2009, we recorded a provision for federal excise taxes of \$298,322 and \$1,012,791, respectively.
+There was no undistributed taxable income carried forward from 2011.

 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a dividend, stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
-With respect to our dividends and distributions paid to stockholders during the three months ended March 31, 2013 and 2012, dividends reinvested pursuant to our dividend reinvestment plan totaled \$1,255,294 and \$1,734,945, respectively.
-With respect to our dividends and distributions paid to stockholders during the years ended December 31, 2012, 2011, and 2010, dividends reinvested pursuant to our dividend reinvestment plan totaled \$5,591,912, \$8,021,087 and \$5,468,133, respectively.
+With respect to our dividends and distributions paid to stockholders during the years ended December 31, 2011, 2010 and 2009, dividends reinvested pursuant to our dividend reinvestment plan totaled \$8,021,087, \$5,468,133 and \$9,083,849, respectively.